NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 The authors show the utility of Minimum Information for High Content Screening Microscopy Experiments (MIHCSME) for High Content Screening (HCS) data using multiple examples from the Leiden FAIR Cell Observatory, a Euro-Bioimaging flagship node for high content screening and the pilot node for implementing FAIR bioimaging data throughout the Netherlands Bioimaging network.

-Tags: FAIR-Principles, Metadata, Research Data Management
+Tags: FAIR-Principles, Metadata, Research Data Management, Exclude From Dalia

 Content type: Publication